Tangled: Video games

 A video game based on the film was released on November 23, 2010, for Nintendo DS, Wii, and PC platforms by Disney Interactive Studios.

 A world based on the film, Kingdom of Corona, appears in Kingdom Hearts III, released on January 29, 2019, for PlayStation 4 and Xbox One.
 The story arc takes place during an alternate account of the events of the movie.

 In the video game Disney Magic Kingdoms, Rapunzel, Flynn, Maximus, Mother Gothel, and Pascal are playable characters, while Rapunzel's Tower and Snuggly Duckling appear as attractions.
 The storyline of the characters in the game follows almost the same plot as in the film.

-Rapunzel, Flynn Rider, Maximus, and Mother Gothel are all playable heroes in Disney Heroes: Battle Mode.
-The Stabbington brothers also appear in Mother Gothel's white skill.

-Mother Gothel is also featured in Disney Dreamlight Valley.
+Mother Gothel, Rapunzel, Flynn Rider, and Maximus are also featured in Disney Dreamlight Valley.

 Short film

 Tangled Ever After is a short sequel released in 2012.
 The plot revolves around the wedding of Rapunzel and Eugene.
 Pascal and Maximus lose the wedding rings and chase after them, causing collateral damage along the way.